lineality/Online_Voting_Using_One_Time_Pads/README.md

 	- a Matrix With Feedback
 	-

-## Formal and informal 'parties'
+## Formal and informal political 'parties':
+	- do there need to be parties
+	- how should party systems be defined?
+	- parties in coalition vs. winner-takes-all systems
+	- proportional representation

+## Parties vs. Mandates
+-

+## Applications of Mandate-Based Systems
 -

 ## Potemkin Villages
 - cases